 Swagbucks is also worth checking out.
 You earn Swagbucks points with your online purchases then redeem your points for free gift cards for retailers such as Amazon.
 Alternatively you can get cash back from PayPal.
 You can even earn Swagbucks points just for doing a an internet search!

 I hope you like my tips on how to get everything cheaper.
 You can live well without busting the budget!
 Please add your money saving tips in the comments.

-This post contains some affiliate links and referral codes.
+This post contains some affiliate links and referral codes, marked with *.
 If you click through and make a purchase I will earn a small commission.
 Thank you for your support.